kee-org/www-kee-pm/content/_index.md

 <li>Version 2 works only on modern Android devices and is the recommended version to use on Android due to its additional features.</li>
 </ul>

 <p>You can mix and match between both versions seamlessly and rest assured that both use the latest secure encryption technology.
-Version 2 is simply an upgraded version and a way for us to donate our software to those that can't pay for a subscription, as per our <a href="/pricing">pricing promise</a>.</p>
+Version 2 is simply an upgraded version and a way for us to donate our software to those that can’t pay for a subscription, as per our <a href="/pricing">pricing promise</a>.</p>

-<p>We've created a comparison of the main differences between the two versions at the bottom of our <a href="/features">features</a> page so check it out if you want more details.</p>
+<p>We’ve created a comparison of the main differences between the two versions at the bottom of our <a href="/features">features</a> page so check it out if you want more details.</p>

 <p>Start securing your online world now!
 Register for a 30 day free trial (no payment details required).</p>